mikro-orm/mikro-orm/docs/versioned_docs/version-5.1/collections.md

 ### Removing items from collection

-Removing item from collection does necessarily imply deleting the target entity, it means we are disconnecting the relation - removing items from collection, not removing entities from database - `Collection.remove()` is not the same as `em.remove()`.
+Removing item from collection does not necessarily imply deleting the target entity, it means we are disconnecting the relation - removing items from collection, not removing entities from database - `Collection.remove()` is not the same as `em.remove()`.
 If we want to delete the entity by removing it from collection, we need to enable `orphanRemoval: true`, which tells the ORM we don't want orphaned entities to exist, so we know those should be removed.

 ## OneToMany Collections